Alliance for Biosecurity

 The Alliance for Biosecurity is a consortium of companies that develop products to respond to national security threats, including bioterrorism pathogens and emerging infectious diseases.
-It is headquartered in Washington DC.
+The consortium, which is headquartered in Washington DC, spent over 1.8 million dollars on lobbying efforts from 2020 through 2024.

 Background

 The United States faces risks to national security posed by the danger of bioterrorism or a destabilizing infectious disease pandemic.
-The vulnerability is considered severe because many of the vaccines and medicines that would be needed to protect people do not currently exist.
 The Alliance for Biosecurity is a group of pharmaceutical and biotechnology companies that work to create preventive measures and treatments for severe infectious diseases.

 Within the U.S. federal government, the Biomedical Advanced Research and Development Authority (BARDA) and the Project BioShield Special Reserve Fund (SRF) provide funding to research, develop, and procure a medicines to control epidemics.

 History

 The Alliance for Biosecurity was formed in 2005.
 Its purpose was to build a partnership between government and private sector biotechnology and pharmaceutical companies working in the biodefense space.
 The Center for Biosecurity, a nonprofit multidisciplinary organization of physicians public health professionals and scientists, was an organizer of the alliance and participates in it.
 Together, the two groups have provided congressional testimony and authored letters to Congress.

-In April 2018, the alliance conducted a national poll about biosecurity.
-Seventy-three percent of the 1,612 Americans polled said they would support a congressional decision to increase funding to address biosecurity needs and capabilities.
-The poll was conducted, in part, to measure support for biosecurity funding because reauthorization of the Pandemic and All-Hazards Preparedness Act (PAHPA) is due by September 30, 2018.
-PAHPA is a law that improved the federal government's medical and public health preparedness for national security threats.
-Examples of threats include the spread of infectious diseases or chemical, biological, radiological or nuclear (CBRN) attacks.

 In 2018, Congress passed the annual Labor, Health and Human Services, and Education appropriations bill before the end of the fiscal year for the first time in over 20 years.
 Congress also passed a Department of Defense appropriations bill before the end of the fiscal year for the first time in 10 years.
 The alliance supported passage of both bills.
 Key funding in the bills included: